Captain236/SarimShaikh/README.md

 Bachelor of computer Application(BCA) Graduate with passioniate in cybersecurity field.
 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
 Passioniate to do lots of hands on project in cybersecurity .

 ## Skills
-Vulnerabilty Analysis ,
+- Vulnerabilty Analysis
- Peneteration Testing ,
+- Peneteration Testing
- Malware Analysis ,
+- Malware Analysis
- Splunk ,
+- Splunk
- Web Application security ,
+- Web Application security
- Burpsuite ,
+- Burpsuite

 ## Tools
- Wireshark ,
+- Wireshark
- Nmap ,
+- Nmap
- Burpsuite ,
+- Burpsuite
- Static and dynamic Malware Analysis Tools ,
+- Static and dynamic Malware Analysis Tools
- Qualys ,
+- Qualys
- Nessus ,
+- Nessus
-  Aircrack-ng ,
+ - Aircrack-ng
-and more....
+ -and more....

 ## Certifications
-CEHV12 ,
+- CEHV12
-CCNA ,
+- CCNA
-Splunk ,
+- Splunk

 ## Projects
-Log Analysis using Splunk :- https://github.com/Captain236/Splunk-Log-Analysis
+- Log Analysis using Splunk :- https://github.com/Captain236/Splunk-Log-Analysis
-Network Traffic Analysis using wireshark on linux :- https://github.com/Captain236/wireshark-home-lab
+- Network Traffic Analysis using wireshark on linux :- https://github.com/Captain236/wireshark-home-lab